supabase/wrappers/docs/logflare.md

 ]
 ```

-We can define foreign table and parameter columns like this:
+We can define a foreign table and parameter columns like this:

 ```sql
 create foreign table runtime_hours (